iggredible/Learn-Vim/ch09_macros.md

 In the beginning, I find it very awkward to write macros, but don't give up.
 With enough practice, you will get into the habit of automating everything.

 You might find it helpful to use mnemonics to help remember your macros.
-If you have a macro that creates a function, use the "f" register (`qf`).
-If you have a macro for numerical operations, the "n" register may be a good fit (`qn`).
+If you have a macro that creates a function, use the "f register (`qf`).
+If you have a macro for numerical operations, the "n register may be a good fit (`qn`).
 Name it with the *first named register* that comes to your mind when you think of that operation.
-I also find that "q" register makes a good default macro register because `qq` does not require much brain power to use.
+I also find that "q register makes a good default macro register because `qq` does not require much brain power to use.
 Lastly, I like to increment my macros in alphabetical orders, like `qa`, then `qb`, then `qc`, and so on.
 Find a method that works best for you.